AaltoSciComp/python-for-scicomp/content/binder.rst

     - Select a repository you want to archive on Zenodo.
     - Toggle the "on" button next to the repository ou need to archive.
     - Click on the Repo that you want to reserve.
     - Click on Create release button at the top of the page.
-Zenodo will redirect you back to GitHub’s repo page to generate a release
+Zenodo will redirect you back to GitHub’s repo page to generate a release.

   3. **Trigger Zenodo to Archive your repository**